 - 1. Maintain the locker in an orderly fashion. - 2.
 Operate the lock and doors carefully so as not to damage the locker. - 3.
 Report any malfunction to the office immediately. - 4.
 Be sure that the locker is secured at all times.
 Avoid letting the gym room locker stand unlocked with valuables inside while showering or leaving the immediate vicinity for any reason. - 5.
 Avoid disclosure of the locker combination even to a close friend. - 6.
-Students found loitering in the gym locker room without the consent of a physical education teacher are subject to disciplinary action. - 7.
-Students are not permitted to be in the locker room except during scheduled physical education classes.
+Students found loitering in the gym locker room without the consent of a physical education teacher are subject to disciplinary action.

-Due to previous incidents of theft in the Physical Education locker rooms, students are STRONGLY encouraged to purchase a lock from the athletic office.
+7. Students are not permitted to be in the locker room except during scheduled physical education classes.

+During Physical Education class, students are required to use the school-issued combination lock to secure their personal items in their locker.
 Students are not permitted to use non-school issued locks due to safety and security concerns.